Hurricane Harvey, What impact of climate change ?

 Source : National Weather Service

-Michael E. Mann, distinguished professor of atmospheric science at Pennsylvania State University, director of the Penn State Earth System Science Center and author of three books, including The Hockey Stick and The Climate Wars, Dire Predictions, and The Madhouse Effect, develops a long comment in theguardian.com (¹) about it, freely translated by myself.
+Michael E. Mann, distinguished professor of atmospheric science at Pennsylvania State University, director of the Penn State Earth System Science Center and author of three books, including The Hockey Stick and The Climate Wars, Dire Predictions, and The Madhouse Effect, develops a long commentary in theguardian.com (¹) about it, freely translated by myself.

-In addition to this, sea surface temperatures in the region have risen about 0.5°C over the past few decades from roughly 30°C at 30.5°C, which contributed to the very warm sea surface temperatures (30,5-31°C).
+En plus de cela, sea surface temperatures in the region have risen about 0.5°C over the past few decades from roughly 30°C at 30.5°C, which contributed to the very warm sea surface temperatures (30,5-31°C).

 That large amount of moisture creates the potential for much greater rainfalls and greater flooding.
 The combination of coastal flooding and heavy rainfall is responsible for the devastating flooding that Houston is experiencing.